Fedele Confalonieri: Biography

-Confalonieri grew up in the Isola district of Milan, where formed a strong friendship with Silvio Berlusconi, a year older than him, which continued even during the high school and university years.
-Berlusconi and Confalonieri have indeed always been united by the common passion for music that has led them to travel the world together as piano bar musicians on cruise ships.
+Confalonieri grew up in the Isola district of Milan, where he formed a friendship with Silvio Berlusconi.
+The two traveled the world together as piano bar musicians on cruise ships.

 Graduating in law from the University of Milan, he followed his friend Berlusconi from the beginning in the television adventure, holding positions of responsibility in the Biscione companies.
 Fedele Confalonieri became president of Mediaset, board member of Arnoldo Mondadori spa and board member of the newspaper Il Giornale.
 He was a member of the board of directors and of the junta of Confindustria and Assolombarda.
 He was also president of the National Television Association, president of La Scala theater Philharmonic Orchestra and president of the Committee for Giuseppe Verdi celebrations.
 In October 2007 Confalonieri received his piano diploma at the Verdi Conservatory in Milan, with a program that included Beethoven's Passionate, a Brahms Rhapsody, Mussorgsky's Pictures of an Exhibition and Schumann's Fantasy.
 He was member of the Aspen Institute.

 On 18 July 2017, he was elected President of the Veneranda Fabbrica del Duomo in Milan.

+Under his presidency, the tightening of access controls at Milan Cathedral has marked a departure from the historical customs of Milan and Northern Italy, where entry to places of worship was traditionally governed by common sense and substantial decorum rather than rigid formal protocols.
+The main criticism directed at the current management concerns the transformation of a moral norm into a mandatory bureaucratic restriction (such as the ban on knee-length shorts for men), a practice historically absent from local tradition.
+This shift, perceived by part of the citizenry as an imposition alien to the territory's pragmatic identity, has fueled journalistic controversies, leading some detractors to satirically dub Confalonieri the "Taliban of Milan".

 On 31 July 2018, for a corporate cut of commercial TV, he is no longer an employee of the same, but still retains the role of president.